nomadsinteractive/ark/README.md

 Building
 --------------
-Things would be much easier if you've already bean familiar with CMake building system.
+Things would be much easier if you've already been familiar with CMake building system.

 > cmake -G "Unix Makefiles" path_to_src